 Doddabetta Peak is considered to be one of the major peaks in the Nilgiri mountains and is sure to be placed on the places to visit lists when one pays a visit for 2 days to Coonoor and Ooty.
 Such a panoramic view, misty landscape, with lush green surround make it excellent for clicking many beautiful photos.

-The feeling of serenity and the pleasant climate present a memory for all time.
-For adventure seekers, trekking and camping will add an exciting level to the tour.
-Whether you are a nature lover or a photo enthusiast, it’s worth escaping the bustle and rushing into this Dodabetta Peak.
+The spirit of peace and pleasant climate presents a memory for all time.
+For adventurous fans, will add an exciting level to trekking and camping seizures.
+Whether you are a nature lover or a photo enthusiastic, it is worth avoiding stir and escape in this dodbetta peak.

 8. Catherine Falls